-We paid consulting fees to Bioplastic Polymers LLC which is owned by Ramani Narayan, Ph.D. in the aggregate amount of \$10,000 and royalty fees in an aggregate amount of \$14,387 during the fiscal year ended August 31, 2014 and \$100,000 and royalty fees in an aggregate amount of \$10,244 during the fiscal year ended August 31, 2013.
-The consulting services rendered by Bioplastic Polymers LLC related to research and development associated with various new technologies.
-The royalty fees were paid pursuant to an oral agreement pursuant to which we have agreed to pay Bioplastic Polymers LLC and Dr. Narayan in consideration of the transfer and assignment by Biopolymer Plastics LLC and Dr. Narayan of certain biodegradable polymer technology to us, an aggregate of three percent of the gross margin on any net sales of products incorporating the biodegradable polymer technology transferred to us by Bioplastic Polymers LLC and Dr. Narayan for a period of 10 years, provided that if a patent for or with respect to biodegradable polymer technology is issued before the expiration of such 10 year period, then until the expiration of such patent we will pay to Bioplastic Polymers LLC and Dr. Narayan an aggregate of three percent of the biodegradable polymer technology gross margin attributable to such patent.
+As previously disclosed, we previously paid consulting fees to Bioplastic Polymers LLC which is owned by Ramani Narayan, Ph.D., one of our directors, in exchange for consulting services rendered by Bioplastic Polymers LLC related to research and development associated with various new technologies and the royalty fees were paid pursuant to an oral agreement pursuant to which we agreed to pay Bioplastic Polymers LLC and Dr. Narayan certain royalties on net sales of products incorporating the biodegradable polymer technology transferred to us by Bioplastic Polymers LLC and Dr. Narayan in consideration of the transfer and assignment of such technology to us.